-Create Your First Fire Tablet App
+Create Your First App (Fire Tablets)

-- Creating Your App in Android Studio
+- Create Your App in Android Studio

 Before you begin, you must have already set up your development environment.
 For more information, see Setting Up Your Development Environment for Fire Tablets.

-Creating Your App in Android Studio
+Create Your App in Android Studio

 To create a Hello Fire app, you first need to create a new project in your IDE.
 Use the following steps to create a new project in Android Studio:

 - Open Android Studio.